neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 Creating a database with the `neon_superuser` role, altering a database to have owner `neon_superuser`, and altering the `neon_superuser role` itself are _not_ permitted.
 This `NOLOGIN` role is not intended to be used directly or modified.
 </Admonition>

-## Manage roles in the Neon console
+## Manage roles in the Neon Console

 This section describes how to create, view, and delete roles in the Neon Console.
-All roles created in the Neon console are granted membership in the [neon_superuser](#the-neonsuperuser-role) role.
+All roles created in the Neon Console are granted membership in the [neon_superuser](#the-neonsuperuser-role) role.

 ### Create a role